 The Early Years

-The nation’s oldest public park, the forty-eight acres of the Boston Common have belonged to the citizens of Boston since 1634.
+The nation’s oldest park, the fifty acres of the Boston Common have belonged to the citizens of Boston since 1634.
 That’s when each householder paid a minimum of six shillings toward its purchase from William Blackstone, the first European settler in Boston.

 The original Common was gently rolling scrubland, sloping gradually from Beacon Hill to the tidal marshes of Back Bay.
 The original water line roughly followed today’s Charles Street.
 It was only lightly wooded, with perhaps three trees of notable size, including the legendary “Great Elm.”
 Of the four original hills and three ponds, only Flagstaff Hill and the Frog Pond are now discernible.